 And in 2008, Antil composed his highest-profile address to date; a stirring nominating speech by philanthropist Sheila C. Johnson at the Democratic National Convention endorsing Barrack Obama for President.

-Now based in Chicago, Antil continues to serve as a volunteer little league coach, continues to dabble in an early love, acting, and continues to operate Santa 1-on-1, a business he founded in 2003 which every Christmas arranges for hundreds of phone calls from Santa Claus to kids across the globe.
+Now based in Chicago, Antil continues to labor away at a book he’s trying to finish, continues to dabble in an early love, acting, and continues to operate Santa 1-on-1, a business he founded in 2003 which every Christmas arranges for hundreds of phone calls from Santa Claus to kids across the globe.